JingLongChia/A211-SQIT5033-Hotel-Booking-Demand-Project/README.md

 ### 1. Descriptive data mining

+Descriptive data mining can be review at: [here](https://github.com/JingLongChia/A211-SQIT5033-Hotel-Booking-Demand-Project/tree/main/Descriptive%20data%20mining)

 Target will set as is_canceled and other data select for this Descriptive data mining based on the correlation on the Heatmaps.

 ![image](https://user-images.githubusercontent.com/92434335/146695024-9b8cf151-7194-440a-88bc-fed5b828a95d.png)